 Indian heat action plans do not take humidity, hot nights and duration of continuous heat into consideration; they are poor at identifying and targeting vulnerable groups

-CPR recommends that HAPs should localise the heat hazard definitions, should incorporate vulnerability assessments, and should be linked to the disaster management legal structure and environmental governance to better serve its purpose.
+CPR recommends that HAPs should localise the heat hazard definitions, should incorporate vulnerability assessments, should be linked to the national climate funding mechanisms or heat waves should be included under notified disasters to utilise disaster preparedness funds, should be linked to the disaster management legal structure and environmental governance.

 We are a voice to you; you have been a support to us.
 Together we build journalism that is independent, credible and fearless.
 You can further help us by making a donation.
 This will mean a lot for our ability to bring you news, perspectives and analysis from the ground so that we can make change together.

 Comments are moderated and will be published only after the site moderator’s approval.
 Please use a genuine email ID and provide your name.
 Selected comments may also be used in the ‘Letters’ section of the Down To Earth print edition.